felixheck/uffbasse/README.md

 returns `[null, result]`
 2. promise rejects with a matching error
 returns `[err, undefined]`
-3. promise reject with a non-matching error
+3. promise rejects with a non-matching error
 returns `[err, defaultResult]` and logs the error

 The modules [`standard`](https://standardjs.com/) and [`ava`](https://github.com/avajs/ava) are used to grant a high quality implementation.<br/>